lionkeng/lerna-rollup-storybook-typescript-react/README.md

 # Template for setting up a lerna based monorepo

-Template for creating a monorepo that uses the following tooling
+This is a simple template for creating a monorepo that uses the following tooling

 - lerna
 - rollup